erenbecrux/raytracer/README.md

-Development progress of my ray tracer are available in the following blog posts:
+Development progress of my ray tracer is available in the following blog posts:

 https://erenceng795.wordpress.com/